-The stars and sky hold some major appeal, and for good reason; is there anything more beautiful or awe-inspiring than outer space?
-The mystery of the universe is pretty powerful and bewitching for all ages.
-Lucky for you — and for this week’s moon landing anniversary celebration — there’s no shortage of creative and unique crafts you can do with your kiddos to bring a little bit of the galaxy into your home.
+For plenty of kids (and adults too, hi), the mysteries of outer space hold some major appeal.
+After all, is there anything more uncertain, more darkly beautiful, or more awe-inspiring than the depths of the universe?
+From stars and moons to planets, galaxies, even black holes, space is pretty powerful and bewitching for all ages.
+Lucky for space-obsessed kids and kids at heart, there’s no shortage of creative and unique crafts you can do as a family to bring a little bit of the galaxy into your home.
 From constellations to the planets, the dark, infinite universe has been a guiding force for we lil’ humans since the beginning of time, so let it guide your tiny astronomer to spend some time dreaming (and crafting).
 The sky’s the limit.

 These crafts offer the perfect combo of fun, art, and science — plus they’re a great chance to impart some knowledge without sounding too much like your kid’s least favorite science teacher.
 So channel your inner Neil Degrasse Tyson, bust out the glitter, and jet off to infinity and beyond with these gorgeous outer space crafts.